Sikwane

 Sikwane is a village in Kgatleng District of Botswana.
+It had a population of 1,580 in the 2022 Census.
+It is located along the Madikwe River.

-The village is located 55 km east of Gaborone, and also approximately 30 km northwest of Mochudi, the district capital.The village is nestled in the southeastern part of Botswana close to the border with South Africa, Deertepoort Boarder Post.
+The village is located 55 km east of Gaborone, and also approximately 30 km northwest of Mochudi, the district capital.
+It is close to the border with South Africa, Deertepoort Border Post.
+The village is predominantly inhabited by the Bakgatla people, who are part of the larger Tswana ethnic group.